 95 Fleet Street, London, Greater London, EC4Y 1DH

-The Old Bell Tavern, conveniently located in Fleet Street London, a short stroll from Farringdon Street, City Thameslink, Valley Gardens Harrogate, and Ludgate Hill.
+The Old Bell Tavern is conveniently located in Fleet Street London, a short stroll from Farringdon Street, City Thameslink, Valley Gardens Harrogate, and Ludgate Hill.
 It has been a licensed tavern for over 300 years and has a long and proud history.

 Fleet Street is home to The Old Bell Tavern, convenient for Harrogate, City Thameslink, Farringdon Street, and Ludgate Hill.

-In the heart of London, you won’t find a better pub food experience than at The Old Bell Tavern, their specialty pie house serving pies under pastry or mash.
+In the heart of London, you won’t find a better pub food experience than at The Old Bell Tavern, their speciality pie house serving pies under pastry or mash.

 33 Rose St, London WC2E 9EB, United Kingdom

 It doesn’t get much more historic than this when it comes to London pubs.
 The Coopers Arms was the first pub to be mentioned at this location in 1772.
 When it was renamed The Lamb & Flag (1933), its name reverted to the original.

 Brickwork on the building dates from 1958, and it conceals the frame of a house that may have been built in the early 18th century, replacing the 1638 original.

 The pub acquired a reputation in the early nineteenth century for staging bare-knuckle prize fights, earning it the nickname ‘The Bucket of Blood,’ and the alleyway beside the pub was the scene of an attack on the poet John Dryden in 1679 by thugs hired by John Wilmot, 2nd Earl of Rochester, with whom he had a long-standing conflict.

 7. Cittie Of Yorke